sideshowtom/solidlov/README.md

 ## Goals

-This project is meant to experiment with using linked data vocabularies in a distributed way in order to facilitate work towards common goals while respecting the needs for differences in the meanings and use of common terms.
+This project is meant to experiment with using Linked Data Vocabularies in a distributed way using Solid pods in order to facilitate work towards common goals while respecting the needs for differences in the meanings and use of common terms.

 ## Dependencies